soonuse/epd-library-arduino/7.5inch_e-paper/arduino/readme.md

     (C:\users\username\documents\arduino\libraries by default.
 You can also
     specify the location on
     Arduino IDE --> File --> Preferences --> Sketchbook location).
+2. File > Examples > epd7in5 > epd7in5-demo
-2. Upload the project.
+3. Upload the project.
-3. The e-Paper will display images.
+4. The e-Paper will display images.